Not Sure Which Breastfeeding Positions Are Best?

 The Cradle Hold Breastfeeding Position

-This position is best for the older baby, who already has control over head and neck movement, and who can latch on easily.
+This position is best for the older baby, who already has control over head and neck movement and can latch on easily.

 Another way a mother can cradle hold a newborn while breastfeeding is with a sling or pouch, which is called the sling cradle hold.
 Learn more about babywearing here.
 Holding a baby in a sling is more convenient and much more comfortable.